polterguy/micro/README.md

                     Phone no:67676767
 ```

 Both of the above samples will create a simple HTML table for you, allowing you to dynamically change its rows.

+#### Complex cells

 If you wish to create more complex datagrid rows, which have complex widgets as their children - You can do this by applying a **[widgets]** collection to your items.
 The following illustrates how we could turn all _"Phone No"_ cells into clickable widgets.

 ```
 p5.web.include-css-file:@MICRO/media/main.css